h2g2forty2/kallipolis/README.md

-# The Kallipolis code repository for surveying 22 LLMs.
+# The Kallipolis code repository for surveying LLMs.

-The Neurobiology of Everyday Life and Its Dilemmas University of Chicago, Spring 2026
+The Neurobiology of Everyday Life and Its Dilemmas, University of Chicago, Spring 2026

 This is a Master of Liberal Arts neurobiology class.
 The term project is to survey public opinion regarding an ethical principle.